axelgolubev/CryoEM_Relion_tools/README.md

 Possible problems to fix:
 1) Script recreates the particles file with different spacing between columns - it could possibly cause problems reading the file with Relion.
-   To solve it we have to understand how to add correct spacing between columns or use other tools to transform .star files (for example wi